 TOURNAMENT RULES

-2021 Rules Scoring and Time
+Scoring and Time

-- Refs keep game time and penalty time
+- Refs keep game time

-- Table keeps score and if multiple penalties can assist with penalty time
+- Table keeps score and penalty time

-Tournament Play – Pool Play (Saturday)
+Tournament Play – Pool Play (Saturday Games)

 - 2 – 21 minutes halves